rejuvenationinc/csv_builder/README.md

 You can set the default filename for that a browser will use for 'save as' by setting `@filename` instance variable in your controller's action method e.g.

-    @filename = 'report.csv'
+    @csv_filename = 'report.csv'

 You can set the input encoding and output encoding by setting `@input_encoding` and `@output_encoding` instance variables.
 These default to 'UTF-8' and 'LATIN1' respectively. e.g.

     @output_encoding = 'UTF-8'

 You can set `@csv_options` instance variable to define options for FasterCSV generator.
 For example:

     @csv_options = { :force_quotes => true, :col_sep => ';' }